-At Least 2 Injured in Shooting at High School Football Game in New Jersey, Authorities Say
+At Least 3 Injured in Shooting at High School Football Game in New Jersey, Authorities Say

 At least two people were injured at a shooting at a high school football game Friday night in Pleasantville, N.J., according to authorities.

-At a press conference Friday night, police said the two victims were “seriously injured” and included “one young juvenile and one adult male.”
-Their names have not been released to the public.
+Police said a 27-year-old male who is in stable condition and a 10-year-old who is in critical condition, were among the injured.
+A 15-year-old also experienced a “graze wound” and has been treated and released from the hospital, per authorities.

-Authorities said they are not prepared to released information on potential suspects but had recovered “a lot of evidence” and one firearm at the scene.
+At a press conference Friday night, authorities said they had recovered “a lot of evidence” and one firearm at the scene.

+On Saturday, Atlantic County Prosecutor Damon G. Tyner announced that five men have been charged in connection with the shooting.

+A 31-year-old man named Alvin Wyatt from Atlantic City, N.J., has been charged with three counts of attempted murder and weapons in connection to the shooting.
+Four other men were charged with unlawful possession of a weapon: Michael Mack, 27, Tyrell Dorn, 28, Shahid Dixon, 27–all from Atlantic City— and Vance Golden, 26, from Pleasantville.

+“After the shootings the four men fled in a vehicle from the Absecon police department into Atlantic City.
+One of the passengers threw a gun out of the vehicle while entering Atlantic City,” authorities said in a statement.

-“It really hurts down to our hearts,” Pleasantville Mayor Jesse L. Tweedle, Sr. told reporters.
+“It really hurts down to our hearts,” Pleasantville Mayor Jesse L. Tweedle, Sr. told reporters Friday night.
 “But I just want everybody to know that we are going… to get to the bottom of this.”

 Authorities said the shooting happened around 8:29 p.m.
 The game was between Camden and Pleasantville high school, and Camden Schools confirmed on Twitter that no Camden High students were injured.